kata198/GoodTests/README.md

 <li> Each test class (should have one per file) runs in the same process.
 This allows you to get more performance by not setting up and tearing down similar data for each function, and allows sharing of state and knowledge (like if test\_constructor fails on a class, you know everything else is going to fail, so you can mark a flag "self.xWillFail" and assert at the beginning of functions.)
 Other advantages too</li>
 </ul>

+GoodTests supports auto discovery of tests given a directory, by looking for files and classes that match the pattern (compatible with py.test)

 Each file should be in the form of test\_$$CLASSNAME$$.py (where $$CLASSNAME$$ is the name, e.g. "Magic").
 The class within the file should either be prefixed or suffixed with the word "Test" (e.g: "TestMagic" or "MagicTest").